Reindeer in Siberian shamanism: Burial traditions

 In general, sacrifices take place in "sacred places", which are usually sanctified thickets in the woods that are home to gods or spirits and where hallowed trees stand.
 Reindeer skins, hooves and antlers hang in the trees, because it is believed necessary for the deity to receive the entirety of the animal being sacrificed.
 Although different peoples perform reindeer sacrifice in different ways, all of these rites involve the offering of the animal to a spirit or deity in some way.
 Many cultures have some version of the idea that the souls of the dead need a vehicle to transport them to the next world, so it is logical that the peoples of Siberia, where reindeer are the most common large draught and riding animals, believe that reindeer perform this service.

-Khanty

-Reindeer antlers are often found piled on top of burial sites.

-Yugra
+Ob-Ugrians

-The Yugra peoples also use reindeer to transport their dead for burial, but they then strangle the animals at the gravesite before slaughtering them.
+Those Ob-Ugrians who practice reindeer herding also use reindeer to transport their dead for burial, but they then strangle the animals at the gravesite before slaughtering them.
 They then wrap the bones in the skin and leave the bundle to the left of the grave, also positioning the head (with attached antlers) on the roof of the grave-house.